alapsansky/alapsansky.github.io/index.md

       - title: Videography
         text: High-speed videography to reveal details of animal movement
         icon: fa-camera
-      - title: Coding
+      - title: Programming
-        text: Powerful programing (in R, MatLab, C++, and for Web Programming) to answer difficult questions and share knowledge.
+        text: Concise coding (in R, MatLab, C++, and for Web Programming) to answer difficult questions and share knowledge
         icon: fa-laptop-code
       - title: Computational Fluid Dynamics
         text: Using the OpenFOAM library to uncover details of fluid dynamics